zaoyang/30-days-of-web-development/day-02/day-02.cq.md

 ![](public/assets/stitching.png)

 3\.
-To help demonstrate how the DevTools can be useful we are going to change the color and text of something on a web page.
+To help demonstrate how the DevTools can be useful we are going to change the text of something on a web page.
 For this example, we are going to use the very first website ever created.
 Built in 1991 by CERN, it’s rather incredible that this first website is still visible and usable today.
-This is possible because the first website was built in HTML, and HTML continues to be the foundational language of all content on the web; a topic we will dive into more in a future exercise.

 **Open the first website** in your Chrome browser by clicking on the [link here](http://info.cern.ch/hypertext/WWW/TheProject.html).